SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 The below paragraphs are for informational purposes only.

+As noted above, a free energy of formation has several terms:

+:math:`G_i = H_i - T*S_i - \sum_j (n_j R_j)`

 In general, for formation energies, the Temperature and Pressure and any other quantities used for defining the reference states should be reported in the manuscript (whether using a relative formation energy or a standard formation energy).
-The temperature dependence and entropy contributions are handled elsewhere in CatMAP.
+The temperature dependence and entropy contributions are handled elsewhere in CatMAP, and are thus not included in the "formation_energy" field of the input file.
-By default, those temperature dependences will be handled elsewhere in CatMAP.

 The best practice and state of the art today is to include the entropy of formation, :math:`S_i` when calculating :math:`G_i` The value from :math:`T*S_i`  (and the values within :math:`\left|R_j\right|` ) will then include the values